 See our top value for money picks of the best mice, keyboards, screens, headsets, etc, in our peripheral buying guides (see the top menu) should you need to buy these new and you're not reusing old ones.
 These parts will all come down to personal preference, and of course how much more you have to spend on top of your core components.

-That wraps up the current best PC build under $800 for an awesome experience of 1080p 60FPS on ultra/max settings.
+That wraps up the current best PC build under $800 in September 2018, for an awesome experience of 1080p 60FPS on ultra/max settings (in most games).
 See our Gaming Computer Builds Hub/FAQ for all our build tiers and answers to common questions about our monthly-updated recommended PC builds.
 Also see our individual hardware guides for more detail about picking each component.